 First-time applicants should be aware that CNCS may require submission of data collection instruments if a grant is approved for funding.
+For more information about how to develop a high-quality data collection plan, visit the CNCS Knowledge Network.

 If the applicant is recompeting for AmeriCorps funds for the first time (see definition of "recompeting" below) the program must submit its evaluation plan in the "Evaluation Summary or Plan" section of the Narratives field in CNCS's web-based management system.
-If the applicant is recompeting for a subsequent time, the program must submit its evaluation report and a learning memo as attachments (see the Submission of Additional Documents section for more information), and must also submit an evaluation plan for the next three-year period in the "Evaluation Summary or Plan" field in the system.
+If the applicant is recompeting for a subsequent time, the program must submit its evaluation report as an attachment (see the Submission of Additional Documents section for more information), and must also submit an evaluation plan for the next three-year period in the "Evaluation Summary or Plan" field in the system.
 Evaluations plans submitted outside of the system will not be reviewed.